TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Improving Ensemble Robustness via Transferability Minimization

-Given trained ``smoothed" base models, we will decrease the model loss gradient similarity to reduce the overall adversarial transferability between base models.
+Given trained ``smoothed" base models, we also decrease the model \textbf{loss gradient similarity} to reduce the overall adversarial transferability between base models.
 Among various metrics which measure the similarity between the loss gradients of base model $\cF$ and $\cG$, we find that the vanilla cosine similarity metric, which is also used in \cite{kariyappa2019improving}, may lead to certain concerns.
 By minimizing the cosine similarity between $\nabla_x \ell_{\cF}$ and $\nabla_x \ell_{\cG}$, the optimal case implies $\nabla_x \ell_{\cF} = -\nabla_x \ell_{\cG}$, which means two models have contradictory (rather than diverse) performance on instance $x$ and thus results in turbulent model functionality.
-Based on this consideration, we choose the absolute value of cosine similarity between $\nabla_x \ell_{\cF}$ and $\nabla_x \ell_{\cG}$ as \emph{similarity loss} $\mathcal{L}_{\text{sim}}$ while its optimal case implies orthogonal loss gradient vectors.
-For simplification, we will always use \textit{gradient similarity} as the absolute value of the gradient cosine similarity in our later description and evaluation.
+Considering this challenge, we leverage the absolute value of cosine similarity between $\nabla_x \ell_{\cF}$ and $\nabla_x \ell_{\cG}$ as \emph{similarity loss} $\mathcal{L}_{\text{sim}}$ and its optimal case implies orthogonal loss gradient vectors.
+For simplification, we will always use the absolute value of the gradient cosine similarity as the indicator of \textit{gradient similarity} in our later description and evaluation.

-Inspired by the principles we mentioned above, we define the TRS regularizer term $\mathcal{L}_{\text{TRS}}$ between model pair $(\cF, \cG)$ on input $x$ as the following:
+Based on our theoretical analysis and particularly the model \textit{loss gradient similarity} and \textit{model smoothness} optimization above, we propose TRS regularizer for model pair $(\cF, \cG)$ on input $x$ as: